svc333/overview/whats-new/index.md

 * Choose the amount of logs that you can search per day.

-    Different plans are available that you can use to search up to 500MB,  2GB, 5GB, and 10GB of logs per day.
+    Different plans are available that you can use to search up to 500 MB, 2 GB, 5 GB, and 10 GB of logs per day.

 * Build reusable dashboards and make them interactive.